Canon and Nikon are the two titans of the photographic industry, battling a rivalry over who makes the best cameras for more than seventy years.

 4. Third-Party Lens Manufacturers

-For various reasons, there are far fewer third-party options for Nikon.
+For various reasons, there are far fewer third-party options for Nikon, although this is likely to change.

 So far, while there are a few manual focus lenses on the market, there are no third-party lenses for the new Nikon Z mount cameras that feature autofocus.